PrototypeZone/ceng153/old/tech153lab02.md

 ```

 ## 3. Magnetic compass
-Continue to create a program for providing the readings from a digital magnetic compass.
+Continue to create a program for providing the readings from the lsm9ds1 digital magnetic compass.